ThatNintendoNerd/Smush-Material-Research/prm.md

 # PRM Maps
 PRM maps control most of the important shading parameters for the more physically based materials introduced in Smash Ultimate.
-The different channels of the PRM maps correspond to four separate textures for the red, green, blue, and alpha channel.
+The different channels of the PRM maps correspond to four separate textures.
+The red channel is metalness, the green channel is roughness, the blue channel is ambient occlusion, and the alpha channel is specular.
-The channels correspond to metalness, roughness, ambient occlusion, and specular, respectively.
-PRM maps work similarly to the inputs to Disney's principled shader, which is the basis for [Blender's Principled Shader](https://docs.blender.org/manual/en/latest/render/shader_nodes/shader/principled.html) and the shading in many modern games.
+PRM maps work similarly
+to the inputs to Disney's principled shader, which is the basis for [Blender's Principled Shader](https://docs.blender.org/manual/en/latest/render/shader_nodes/shader/principled.html) and the shading in many modern games.